While on Leave

 Allowable Coverage Changes During a Leave

 - Change your single coverage to family coverage because of a life event (e.g. marriage, birth of a child, etc.) or after losing spousal or other dependant coverage.
-If this happens, you need to apply within 31 days of the event or you may be subject to restrictions, including being categorized as a late applicant.
+If this happens, you need to apply within 31 days of the event or you'll be considered a late applicant.

 - Change your family coverage to single coverage.
-To do this, complete the Change Application form (find the right one for you on the Forms page), and send it to your employer or school jurisdiction.
+To do this, complete the appropriate Change Application, and send it to your employer.

 - Add a dependant to your family coverage.
-To do this, complete the Change Application form and send it to your employer or school jurisdiction.
+To do this, complete the appropriate Change Application and send it to your employer.

-A pre-existing condition is an accidental injury or illness for which you received medical attention, consultation, diagnosis, or treatment during the 12 months before your benefits became active.
-No benefits will be payable if the disability is related to a pre-existing condition and begins within 26 weeks of the start of your coverage, or any subsequent start of coverage following a lapse in your coverage.
+A pre-existing condition is an accidental injury or illness for which you received medical attention, consultation, diagnosis or treatment during the 12 months before your benefits became active.
+No benefits will be payable if the disability is related to a pre-existing condition occurring within 26 weeks of the start of your coverage or any subsequent start of coverage following a lapse greater than 90 days.

 - you have an accidental injury or illness for which you saw a doctor or specialist during the 12 months prior to starting your ASEBP coverage or;